therden/packrat/README.md

 When that command is issued, **Packrat** will scan the file for completed instances of recurring tasks and act on each according to the trigger value(s) it contains.

+> [!TIP]
+> You may want to open the **Command Palette** Core plugin and to "pin" this command to the top of the list -- or assign a Hotkey to run it

 ## Default 'archive file'

 By default, **Packrat** appends completed recurring tasks that you want to archive to a file named `archive.md` located in the root directory of the vault.
-If the file doesn't already exist, it will be created.
+If the file doesn't already exist when the command is run, it will be created.

-Both the name and location of this "archive of completed tasks" file can be changed in **Packrat**'s settings; the only requirements are that the file path must exist and the filename must have an ".md" extension.
+Both the name and location of this "archive of completed tasks" file can be changed in **Packrat**'s settings.
+The only requirements are that the file path **must** exist and the any alternate filename entered in Settings **must** include the ".md" extension.

 ## I'm not sure I follow how this is supposed to work; can you give an example?